-To help out with this endeavor, you can use Buzzsumo’s Top Content Tool to find what posts people are sharing amongst their social networks.
-Again, like Reddit, you’ll find more value in filtering by a longer time period (6 months) to find the more “evergreen” discussion topics amongst the community.
+To help out with this endeavor, you can use Buzzsumo’s Top Content Tool to find what posts people are sharing on their social networks.
+Again, like Reddit, you’ll find more value in filtering for a longer period (6 months) to find the more “evergreen” discussion topics amongst the community.

 Explore Their Pain

 Equipped with a nice list of potential pain points from the discovery tools above, now it is time to explore their pain points from various angles.
 You should ask yourself: